Dr PVG Raju ACA Sports Complex

-Dr PVG Raju ACA Sports Complex is a cricket stadium located in Vizianagram of the Indian state of Andhra Pradesh.
+Dr PVG Raju ACA Sports Complex is a cricket stadium located in Vizianagaram of the Indian state of Andhra Pradesh.
 It was inaugurated on 15 June 2013.
 The stadium is home of North Zone Cricket Academy of Andhra Cricket Association which was inaugurated at a cost of ₹50 million on a 10 acre near MVGR College of Engineering.
 The stadium has facilities such as pavilion, lodging and boarding facilities and health centre.

 Profile

 It has hosted five first-class matches in 2014 when Andhra cricket team played against Kerala cricket team.
 The stadium hosted five Twenty20 matches in 2014 when Andhra cricket team played against Karnataka cricket team.
-The stadium hosted five Women's Twenty20 International matches in 2014 when India women cricket team played against Sri Lanka cricket team.
+The stadium hosted five Women's Twenty20 International matches in 2014 when India women cricket team played against Sri Lanka national cricket team.